OneDrive Always Shows Syncing? 12 Ways to Fix It

 If all the above methods fail, you can reset the OneDrive sync app.
 Please make sure that you backup data before uninstalling or resetting any app, then do this: Click Start>Settings > Apps and search for OneDrive>Uninstall OneDrive.

 When there are more and more problems with OneDrive sync, it would be annoying to deal with them every time.
 In fact, there are many secure cloud storage that can sync and protect your files.
-CBackup is a free backup service that ensures the security of critical data and personal information.
-It allows backup PC files to its CBackup Cloud and third-party cloud drives, like OneDrive, Google Drive, Dropbox, and so forth.
+We highly recommend CBackup.
+It is a free sync service that ensures the security of critical data and personal information.
+And it allows to automatically sync PC files to its CBackup Cloud and public cloud drives, like OneDrive, Google Drive, Dropbox, and so forth for free.
 Then, you can access files across multiple devices.
 Let’s see how it works:

 1. Download and install CBackup on your computer, create an account and sign in.

-2. Click on My Storage on the left side, and tap + > Add Cloud, then choose OneDrive and hit the Add button.
+2. Click on Storage on the left side, choose OneDrive, and hit the Authorize Now button.
 After that, you should sign in to your OneDrive account and authorize CBackup to access your OneDrive files.

-3. Click on the Backup Tasks position and the New Task button.
+3. Click on the Sync position and Sync PC to Public Cloud.

 The contents above have told you how to stop OneDrive always syncing, you can try any one of them to fix your problem.
 Besides, CBackup, as a OneDrive alternative, is worthy to have a go at its powerful function.